- An activism grant is a reward for members of a board or committee.

 - The grants are a gift

-- The amount of the activism grant will be determined every calendar year
+- The amount of the activism grant is equal to the tuition fee due on the 1ste of September previous the calendar year

-- The activism grants are maximized to 12 grants per calendar year (in case of several board of committee memberships)
+- The activism grants are maximized to 12 grants per calendar year (in case of several board or committee memberships and including grants for top-level sports and top-level arts)

-- The activism grants are maximizes to 24 grants (up to max. € 8.000,-) for the total period of enrolment at the UT (Top-level Sport/Arts Grants included).
+- The activism grants are maximizes to 24 grants (up to max. € 8.000,-) for the total period of enrolment at the UT (top-level sports/arts grants included).

-- When you have activism grants in the same period in which you apply for a Force Majeure Allowance (e.g. for illness), the activism grants will be deducted from the calculated delay
+- When you have activism grants in the same period in which you apply for a force majeure allowance (e.g. for illness), the activism grants will be deducted from the calculated support

 - FOBOS regulation 2018 applies to applications for calendar year 2018

 You are only eligible to activism grants if the board period falls within the C+1 period of your academic programme.
-C+1 = nominal study duration for the programme plus one extension year.
+C+1 = nominal study duration for the programme plus one extension year, as from the moment of first enrolment for such a programme in Higher Education.
 Thus:

 - Bachelor's students: within the first 4 year of the bachelor programme, as from the moment of first enrolment in a bachelors' programme in Higher Education.